JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

   - Cloud env bring their own set of requirements and usage scenarios
   - Environment: *Customisable Access Policy Groups, System Admins, Cloud Apps*
   - **Problems**
-    - Can we use RBAC? -> No:
+    - Can we use *RBAC*? -> No:
-    - Cloud resources and services tend to be very dynamic, due to the ease of service deployment (Software-as-a-service)
+      - **Cloud** resources and services tend to be very **dynamic**, due to the ease of service deployment (Software-as-a-service)
       - Variety of trusted domains offer a variety of services (even in different countries with different set of laws)
       - Sharing resources among potential untrusted tenants
       - Mechanism to support the transfer of customers credentials to access services and resources
+    - We need flexibility and a dynamic approach
-    - -> ABAC?
-No, complexity is already difficult to handle in a closed system
+    - -> *ABAC*?
+No! complexity is already difficult to handle in a closed system
   - **Requirements**
     - 2014 collected by Younis (but still pretty vage)
     - Dynamic performance and mobility features
     - Trust
+      - Trust relationship between customer and cloud provider
   - **Solutions**
     - AC3
     - HASBE